x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Does Outlook for iOS and Android support contact management functionality?
 What about integration with the operating system features?

 Yes, Outlook for iOS and Android supports contact management.
-Within the app, users can initiate phone calls, text messages, video chat (e.g. FaceTime), etc. Integration with the operating system, and contact management functionality, depend on the client platform, where the mailbox resides, and the authentication type used:
+Within the app, users can initiate phone calls, text messages, video chat (for example, FaceTime), etc. Integration with the operating system, and contact management functionality, depend on the client platform, where the mailbox resides, and the authentication type used:

 <table>
 <thead>